 NBTS emphasizes student and faculty leadership of chapel, and students plan and lead worship once a week.
-This is done in collaboration with the Director of Mast Chapel and in cooperation with the Director of Student Care and Outreach and various student organizations.
+This is done in collaboration with the Director of Mast Chapel and in cooperation with the Student Services Coordinator and various student organizations.
 If you are a student who desires to lead chapel, please email the Director of Mast Chapel.